 Take some time offMaintain balance in your personal life.
 Right after the season is over, step back and forget about it for a couple weeks.
-Take time for your family and friends, relax, enjoy life and your time away from the gym.
-As the late, great coach Al McGuire (Marquette U - National Champs) once said, "Don't let basketball be your mistress."
+Take time for your family and friends.
+Relax, enjoy life.
+As coach Al McGuire (Marquette U - National Champs) once said, "Don't let basketball be your mistress."
 Our families often take a back-seat once the season starts, so put your family first in the off-season.

-Make an honest, private assessment of yourself as a coach, leader, mentor, etc. Do you need to improve your communication, teaching, organizational, and leadership skills?
+What are your own strengths and weaknesses?Make an honest, private assessment of yourself as a coach, leader, mentor, etc. Do you need to improve your communication, teaching, organizational, and leadership skills?
 Do you need to be more open and willing to learn new things?

 Do you allow for enough interaction with your assistants?
 Are you representing your school and community in a positive way?
 Do you relate well to the school's administration and staff?
 Do you need to relate better to your players?
 How do you relate to parents and fans?
 Set some personal goals for yourself.

 Evaluate the past seasonReview your last-season's goals and how well you measured up.
 What worked and what didn't?
 Review stats to find areas that need improvement.
-Review game film and take notes on your players and your team as a whole... what has to get better?
+Review game film and take notes on your players and your team.
+What has to get better?

-Review your entire system and make notes... your half-court man-to-man and zone offenses, your half-court defenses, presses and press-breakers, special plays and out-of-bounds plays, drills, etc. Again, what worked and didn't work this past season and why.
-What needs adjusting in your defense, or your offense.
+Review your systemReview your entire system... your man-to-man and zone offenses, your defenses, presses and press-breakers, special plays and out-of-bounds plays, drills, etc. What worked and didn't work this past season and why?
+What adjustments must be made in your defense and your offense?

 Off-Season Camps and ClinicsIf you have the time, attend a coaching clinic or two.
 Take notes and be open to learn new ideas.
 Interact with other coaches.

 Use available resources to learn something newLearn something new each off-season.
 Learn about a new offense or defense.
 Buy a DVD or a book and make notes.
 Think how this might help your team.

 Involve your assistantsDo you have good, knowledgeable assistants who are willing to spend some time in the summer?
-Have a meeting or two with them as pointed out previously.
-Let them run some of your summer camps or summer teams.
-Let them put in a new play or drill.
+Have a meeting with them.
+Let them run some of your summer camps.
+Let them suggest a new play or drill.

 Some head coaches will at times simply sit up in the bleachers and watch their assistants run things.
 This is good for your assistants, and you might learn a few things as well.
 Your players will respect your assistants more if they have more of an active role.

-Prepare for next seasonWe already discussed re-evaluating your system, plays, players, etc. Make the necessary adjustments, if any, that you think will help next season.
-Think about your goals for the upcoming season.
+Prepare for next seasonWe already discussed re-evaluating your system, plays, players, etc. Make the necessary adjustments for next season.
+What are your goals for the upcoming season?
 Now is the time to create a master practice plan, if you find that helpful.